ELEC70028 Predictive Control

 Lecturer(s): Dr Eric Kerrigan

-To provide the student with an understanding of the fundamental principles in predictive control, which is the most widely used advanced control technique in industry.
-The emphasis of this course is on multivariable systems with constraints.
-This course will give an introduction to some of the formulations currently employed in industry and show how to solve challenging optimal control problems by using state-of-the-art optimisation methods.
-A significant component of the course includes results that have been developed in academia during the last decade, and aims to provide the student with a solid theoretical basis for understanding current and future implementations of predictive control.
-By the end of the course, the student should be able to design and implement their own optimisation-based controllers for the real-time control of a nonlinear system using industry-standard software.
+This module will provide you with an understanding of the fundamental principles in predictive control, which is the most widely used advanced control technique in industry.
+The emphasis of this module is on multivariable systems with constraints.
+This module will give an introduction to some of the formulations currently employed in industry and show how to solve challenging optimal control problems by using state-of-the-art optimisation methods.
+A significant component of the module includes results that have been developed in academia during the last decade, and aims to provide you with a solid theoretical basis for understanding current and future implementations of predictive control.
+By the end of the course, you should be able to design and implement your own optimisation-based controllers for the real-time control of a nonlinear system using industry-standard software.

 Exam Duration: N/A

 Coursework contribution: 100%

 Closed or Open Book (end of year exam): N/A

 To be announced

 Please see Module Reading list